 Part I: Cauliflower, Elephants, and Stage Names

 Everyone remembers the moment they realized their life could go in a very different direction.
-For me, it began during a casual conversation with an acquaintance of mine.
-She was a flight attendant, often having overnight layovers in Dubai.
-She told me about her recent layover, “I landed, showered, met him at the Burj, went shopping the next day, flew home with two new handbags and a suitcase full of cash.”
+For me, it began during a casual conversation with an acquaintance.
+She was a flight attendant who often had overnight layovers in Dubai.
+Her eyes sparkled as she shared, “I landed, showered, met him at the Burj, went shopping the next day, flew home with two new handbags and a suitcase full of cash.”

-She said it the way someone might talk about dropping off their dry cleaning, as if this lifestyle was simply an option.
-I eyed her beautiful new Chanel handbag, though that’s not what enticed me.
+She spoke about it as if she were dropping off dry cleaning, as if this lifestyle were just another choice.
+I admired her Chanel handbag, though that wasn’t what tempted me.

-As I listened, I wondered whether there was a way to combine my love for physical intimacy with something slightly more practical, like buying weekly groceries for my cats and me, while also paying off student debt.
+As I listened, I wondered if I could combine my love for physical intimacy with practical needs, like buying weekly groceries for my cats and me and paying off student debt.

-The following week, I was browsing a bookstore when I stumbled upon a book of real-life experiences from a call girl.
-Intrigued, I read it in one sitting, put it down, and immediately Googled “High-end companion agencies near me.”
-Before I could think twice, I emailed every single one in my city, shut my laptop, and went to bed, fully expecting to not hear back from any of them.
+The following week, while browsing a bookstore, I stumbled upon a book of real-life experiences from a call girl.
+Intrigued, I read it in one sitting, put it down, and immediately Googled, “High-end companion agencies near me.”
+Without pausing to reconsider, I emailed every single one in my city, shut my laptop, and went to bed, fully expecting to not hear back from any of them.

-The next morning, I received an email from Tammy with a time to meet for an interview that Thursday.
-I was elated.
+To my surprise, the very next morning, I received an email from Tammy with a time to meet for an interview that Thursday.
+My heart raced with anticipation; I was elated, realizing this was all becoming very real.

 “What’s this?” she asked, eyeing it.

-I was excited, breathless, and launched into my rehearsed pitch.
+I was excited, breathless, and started my rehearsed pitch.
 “I just graduated!
 Look, I’ve listed my parents as my references!
 I worked for my aunt’s dental office throughout university, so…” I stopped myself and pointed.
 “I’ve also listed her as a reference here.
-You can call her to verify my work experience!!”
+You can call her to verify my experience!!”

 She nodded, her eyes now on her computer screen, then asked dryly, “Preferred name?” as she started typing.